Adam Shaheen (producer): Career

-Shaheen is a published author and record producer.

-Shaheen has produced over 400 commercials and won over 150 International awards - including 3 Gemini's/Canadian Screen Awards for his contribution to Canadian Animation and also the Prix Jeunesse, the prestigious international award given at Annecy.
+Shaheen has produced over 400 commercials and won over 150 International awards, including 3 Gemini's/Canadian Screen Awards for his contribution to Canadian Animation and also the Prix Jeunesse, the prestigious international award given at Annecy.
 Shaheen is widely considered the single most awarded executive in the field of animation.
+In addition to his work in television, Shaheen is a published author and record producer.